Open to students of the MA International Relations only

 This course will explore the intersections of race and gender in the making of our world.
-Not only will we explore how race and gender have been central to world politics, but we will also centre our narrative around how people of colour have experienced, navigated and theorized about the world.
+Not only will we explore how race and gender have been central to world politics, but we will also centre our narrative around how women and men of colour have experienced, navigated and theorized about the world.
 In this course, we will explore the myriad lives, manifestations and intersections of race and gender across the world.

-If it is not yet obvious -- We’ll NOT talk about ‘Great White Men’!
+And if it is not yet obvious -- We’ll NOT talk about ‘Great White Men’!

-The course aims to provide students with deep and comprehensive understanding of of the intersectionalty of race and gender and its formative role in the making of the modern world.
-Through a close engagements with key texts in this literature, which cover a wide historical and geographical expanse, the students will not only familiarize themselves with salient concepts, debates and issues around race and gender, but also learn non-traditional, innovative methodological skills which are often employed by feminist and critical race scholars.
+The course aims to provide students with deep and comprehensive understanding of the intersectionalty of race and gender and its formative role in the making of the modern world.
+Through close engagements with key texts in this literature, which cover a wide historical and geographical expanse, the students will not only familiarize themselves with salient concepts, debates and issues around race and gender, but also learn non-traditional, innovative methodological skills which are often employed by feminist and critical race scholars.
 Indeed, the texts used in this course often also serve as primary texts on feminism and critical race theory.
 In general, through a strong emphasis on both history and theory, the course enables students to develop critical thinking skills in researching contemporary issues.
-These insights are also crucial to policy making, considering a just society and world order are unimaginable without understanding and confronting how structures of oppression are enabled through non-reflective policies.
+These insights are also crucial to policy making, considering a just society and world order are unimaginable without understanding and confronting how structures oppression are enabled through non-reflective policies.
 Through course assessments, students will develop skills in independent as well as group research, writing and presentation.

 The timetables are available through My Timetable.